-CHPW MA Plan 1 covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+CHPW MA Plan 2 covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out of network and were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 Payment for costs once a benefit limit has been reached will not count toward an out-of-pocket maximum.
-You can call Customer Service when you want to know how much of your benefit limit you have already used.